njasm/soundcloud/README.md

 Soundcloud API wrapper written just for fun.

 This piece of code still misses some features.
-If you find issues on the implemented ones, new ideas, etc. Please open an Issue.
+If you find issues on the implemented ones, new ideas, code optimization, patches, etc.
-Needless to say that code optimization, patches, etc. Are welcome :)
+Please open an Issue or send a pull request! :)

 ## Implemented features